quantumgc/TeXStyle/docs/install.md

 + TeXStyle-article.cls
 + TeXStyle-Documentation.pdf

-If you just want the style and nothing else copy
+If you just want the style and nothing else copy TeXStyle.sty into your project folder.
+Include the line `\usepackage{TeXStyle}` somewhere in the preamble and

 ## Compiling from source